-Name or Organisation : Paul Beasley 3.
+Name or Organisation : 3.
 To which part of the Local Plan does this representation relate?
-Paragraph 4.17 Policy Core Policy 5: Housing Supply Ring fence Proposals Map 4.
-Do you consider the Local Plan is 4.(1) Legally compliant Yes Х No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No Х 4 (3) Complies with the Duty to co- operate Yes Х No Please mark as appropriate.
+Paragraph 4.17 Policy Core Policy Proposals Map 5: Housing Supply Ring fence 4.
+Do you consider the Local Plan is : 4.(1) Legally compliant Х Yes No 4.(2) Sound (Positively Prepared, Effective and Justified) No Х Yes 4 (3) Complies with the Duty to co-Yes No operate Х

 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.

 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your comments.

-Paragraph 4.17 states that the "Economic Forecasting to Inform the Oxfordshire Strategic Economic Plan and Strategic Housing Market Assessment" by SQW and Cambridge Econometrics February 2014 indicates that around 15,850, or ~70%, of the 23,000 new jobs forecast for the district to 2031 are likely to be located in the Science Vale Area.
-To clarify, this means that the Vale expect up to 15,850 new jobs to be created within the South East Vale covering the area from Wantage and Grove in the West to the outskirts of Didcot in the East, and from Sutton Courtenay in the North to Chilton in the South.
+Paragraph 4.17 of the VoWH Local Plan states that the "Economic Forecasting to Inform the Oxfordshire Strategic Economic Plan and Strategic Housing Market Assessment", by SQW and Cambridge Econometrics February 2014, indicates that around 15,850, or ~70%, of the 23,000 new jobs forecast for the district to 2031 are likely to be located in the Science Vale Area.
+To clarify, this means that the Vale can expect up to 15,850 new jobs to be created within the South East Vale covering the area from Wantage and Grove in the West to the outskirts of Didcot in the East, and from Sutton Courtenay in the North to Chilton in the South.